EvanMulawski/FanControl.CorsairLink/README.md

 Don't see your device listed?
 Open an [issue](https://github.com/EvanMulawski/FanControl.CorsairLink/issues) and provide a USB packet capture.

 1. The minimum pump power is 50% (regardless of the requested power in Fan Control).
 As a result, Fan Control's automatic control-sensor pairing may fail for these devices and the sensor must be paired manually.
+As of v1.6.0, the default minimum pump power is 50% but users may override this by setting the `FANCONTROL_CORSAIRLINK_MIN_PUMP_DUTY` environment variable to the desired minimum pump power (a value between `0` and `100`).

 ## Installation